nicomorgado/D-Frenzzo/README.md

 + ### Response page

     - Response page appears after submitting the contact form.
-    - It contains the thank you message and the promise to get in touch with the applicant within 24 hours.
+    - It contains the thank you message and the checking the stock to send the details.
-    - It will automatically direct the user to the main page in 10 seconds.
+    - It will automatically direct the user to the main page in 8 seconds.

     ![Response page](documentation/response_page.png)